Devangdaksh/My-All-Festival-Celebration/Readme.md

 ## 📄 License

 This project is for educational use.
-Feel free
+Feel free to use and modify it as you wish.
+Please give appropriate credit to the original creator.